Missouri Botanical Gardens Garden Glow Event

 Things to know:

-- Entry times run from 5:00 p.m. – 8:30.
-You cannot enter before your time, but may enter anytime in the 15 minute time slot.
+• Entry times run from 5:00 p.m. – 8:30.
+You cannot enter before your time, but may enter anytime in your time slot.

-- Parking is free.
-The main lot can fill at peak times (6:00-7:30), although with reduced capacity may not be an issue this year.
-Additional parking is available Metro multi-modal lots at the corner of Shaw Boulevard and South Vandeventer Avenue.
+• Parking is free.
+The main lot can fill at peak times (6:00-7:30) Additional parking is available Metro multi-modal lots at the corner of Shaw Boulevard and South Vandeventer Avenue.